Photos: Left, 1972, Right 2019

 There were also multiple witness statements who were approached by him when Susan Rancourt disappeared so they had descriptions there [and could have put him in a lineup long before Carol DaRonch was assaulted].
 They had witness statements from Brenda Ball [not a name but consistent to earlier sightings] and they had several witness statements from the night Georgann Hawkins disappeared [again not a name but consistent to earlier sightings and by July 1974 they had a name from witnesses “Ted” – people who had seen him in the area that night.
-They were NOT out immediately following Hawkins’ disappearance.
+The police were NOT out immediately following Hawkins’ disappearance.
 They did not show up until over 24 hours later after a news report was done by a father of one of the girls in Hawkins’ sorority.
 By then, many of the students had left having finished finals, and I was one of those.
 I had no idea she was even missing.
 We didn’t have cell phones and immediate access to news back then and we rarely watched news in college anyway.
 There just wasn’t time.
 There is so much to this public story that is false about those years.